cloudflare/cloudflare-docs/content/ddos-protection/managed-rulesets/aware-protection.md

 ## Configure the rules

 You can adjust the action and sensitivity of the Aware DDoS Protection rules.
-The default action is _Log_, except for the User-agent-aware DDoS Protection rule.
-You can use the _Log_ action to first observe what traffic is flagged before deciding on a mitigation action.
+The default action is _Log_.
+Use this action to first observe what traffic is flagged before deciding on a mitigation action.

-To configure the geo-profiling rule, refer to the instructions in [Configure one or more rules](/ddos-protection/managed-rulesets/http/configure-dashboard/#configure-one-or-more-rules), searching for the following rule IDs:
+To configure a rule, refer to the instructions in [Configure one or more rules](/ddos-protection/managed-rulesets/http/configure-dashboard/#configure-one-or-more-rules), searching for the following rule IDs:

 {{<render file="_aware-rule-ids.md">}}